 “Only a truly suicidal sub driver would try a ramming while submerged.
 There’s too much risk of damaging their own boat beyond repair.”

-“Cautious restraint is hardly how I would characterize the actions of this sub commander so far..,” said Hemi.
+“Cautious restraint is hardly how I would characterize the actions of this sub commander so far . . .” said Hemi.

 “Cassandra!”
-Percy called down again, “what’s the range to the contact now?”
+Percy called down again.
+“What’s the range to the contact now?”

-“Um..”
-Cassandra struggled, “I can’t really tell Captain Percy.
+“Um . . .”
+Cassandra struggled, “I can’t really tell, Captain Percy.
 The background noise in the water is making ranging difficult.”

 “You had better go down there and get on the sonar with her,” Percy said to Hemi.

 Hemi nodded and slipped down through the hatch.
 He put one big hand gently on Cassandra’s thin shoulder so he would not surprise her—she had her eyes closed and seemed to be concentrating on listening.
-When he touched her she turned and opened her eyes and nodded to him.
+When he touched her, she turned and opened her eyes and nodded to him.
 Hemi put the second sonar headset on.

 A minute later he reported to Percy.
 “Sylvia, their diesels are off.
 They are definitely submerged.
-Range… maybe 300 meters.
-Hold on…”
+Range . . . maybe 300 meters.
+Hold on . . .”

 The signal strength indicator rose slowly.
 Cassandra looked up at Hemi.

 “They are increasing speed, Sylvia.
-And turning… through our rear port quarter.
+And turning . . . through our rear port quarter.
 They are going for distance.
 I assume to fire on us.”

 In the control room, Bastian overheard this report from Hemi.
 “Maybe they are turning to run away from us,” he said to Gregory through the cigarette hanging from his lip.

 Percy stood directly behind Bastian watching the depth gauge over his shoulder: 100 meters.
-“Push her down Bastian.”
+“Push her down, Bastian.”

 Bastian turned the dive plane control wheel to give the planes a steeper angle.
 Percy adjusted valves at the tank ballast control panel to give the bow even more weight.

 “Hemi!”
-Percy said, “let me know immediately if they start to turn again.”
+Percy said.
+“Let me know immediately if they start to turn again.”

 “If they have rear torpedo tubes, they will not have to turn,” Hemi replied.
-“And they are so close a torpedo will be in the water for only a minute before it hits us,” he added.
+“And they are so close a torpedo will be in the water for only a minute before it hits us.”

 Percy spat again.
 “Hell’s bells.
-Then just fucking let me know if there’s any indication at all that they are about to fire Hemi.”
+Then just fucking let me know if there’s any indication at all that they are about to fire, Hemi.”

-“It is tough Sylvia.
+“It is tough, Sylvia.
 Cassandra is right, there is a lot of background noise.”

 Gregory reached up and wiped his sweating fingers on a rag hanging on the forward wall between the gauges.
 “I could never get used to going down fast like this, controlled or not,” he said, as if voicing his fear might let some of it out from his guts and disperse it around the room a little.
 His eyes rapidly scanned over the stacks of dozens and dozens of dials and readouts on the front wall of the control room.
 What Gregory read from those dials was that the sub was being driven close to the limits of its endurable capabilities.